Blog

 Niche communities can start around any topic, from hobbies to professions and everything in between.

-For example, Bettermode customers have created communities on topics such as customer support quality, pets, marketing operations, and law.
+For example, Bettermode customers have created communities on topics such as customer support quality, pets, marketing operations and law.

-Here are some examples of niche communities.:
+Here are some examples of niche communities:

-ConvertKit - A community of creators to foster collaboration, offer support, and share resources.
+• ConvertKit.
+A community of creators to foster collaboration, offer support and share resources.

-WebinarNinja - A community of entrepreneurs to help them uplift each other, collect feedback, offer help, and share best practices.
+• WebinarNinja.
+A community of entrepreneurs to help them uplift each other, collect feedback, offer help and share best practices.

-DeineTierwelt- DeineTierwel aims to connect pet lovers and enable them to share knowledge and help each other.
+• DeineTierwelt.
+DeineTierwelt aims to connect pet lovers and enable them to share knowledge and help each other.

-First is their size.
+First, in their size.

-Online communities drive meaningful conversation
+Online communities driving meaningful conversations

-Online communities drive meaningful conversation
+Online communities driving meaningful conversations

 What about groups?